ggmallow/Customer_Scheduling_Application/README.md

-# This application schedules customers with appointments.
+# This application schedules customers to appointments windows.
 The project utlizes Scene Builder, the JDBC driver with MySQL.